Cookie

 Terminal window

-Once everything is done, you can return to the previous mode of Commander One by pressing the mentioned above hotkey.
-Besides that, the app has a lot of other features that can surprise the user, such as copying, deleting, compressing and uncompressing files, connecting to FTP servers, mounting popular cloud storages as local drives, mounting MTP and iOS devices, viewing processes in the system, etc.
+Once everything is done, you can return to the previous mode of Commander One by pressing the above-mentioned hotkey.
+The app has tons of other features that will surprise you, such as:

-The most remarkable that is worth to be mentioned is the incredible speed at which the app performs all the actions.
+The most remarkable feature which we believe is worth mentioning here is the lightning fast speed at which the app performs all these actions.

 Conclusion